GiorgioNatili/es6/README.md

 es6
 ===

-Getting started with ECMA 6 today
+Getting started with ECMA 6 today using shims and transpilers.
+Using the new features is finally possible to write a more SOLID (Single responsibility, Open-closed, Liskov substitution, Interface segregation and Dependency inversion) JavaScript code.

 Tools
 -------------